thycotic/ssm-docs/prereqs/index.md

 * Secure storage handles most of the security:
   * on __iOS__, Secure Keychain is used.
 Keychain items are encrypted using two different AES-256-GCM keys.
   * on __Android__, an AES key is obtained from the android key store.
 This is then used with an AES/GCM/NoPadding cipher to encrypt the value.
-* Online Cache storage:
+* Online cache storage:
   * List of Secrets, without Secret details following the login.
   * The cache is __cleared__ out, on __user logout__ and __user switch__.
   * Cache is updated every 5-10 minutes.
   * No credential values are cached, except for the Secret Server login, which is used by Biometrics.
-* Offline Cache storage:
+* Offline cache storage:
   * Stored in a secured encrypted database
   * Stores secrets and secret details when tagged for offline caching
   * Cache is automatically updated (default) unless the auto-update feature is turned off